PyNoon Data Lesson 3 - Tutorial

 Grouping Data in Plotly

-When analysing data, we often want to compare different groups.
+When analysing data, we often want to compare different groups or subsets.

 px.scatter_geo(listings_df, lon='longitude', lat='latitude', color='room_type')